Home

 - What vehicle were you driving?
 Make and model?

-- What color of vehicle?
+- What color was the vehicle?

 - Do you recall the license plate?